rayalan/binary-adages/content/pages/profile-interview-answers.md

 Another rendition of this idea is [Patrick Lencioni's](https://en.wikipedia.org/wiki/Patrick_Lencioni) [hungry, humble, and (people) smart model](https://medium.com/@iamsridhar/humble-hungry-and-smart-822cd5e161bf).

-But in a nutshell, great co-workers deliver results, are team players, and aware of how others are being impacted.
+But in a nutshell, great co-workers deliver results, are team players, and are aware of how others are being impacted.

 ## What are the qualities of a successful team or project leader?